 FADA Legislation in the States

 State FADA bills are based on the federal legislation, though some are narrower and some are broader.
 All of these bills seek to sanction discrimination, allowing individuals and entities to ignore laws that conflict with their religious beliefs about marriage.
-A federal judge recently blocked Mississippi’s FADA, HB 1523, because it violated the First and Fourteenth Amendments to the U.S. Constitution.
+In 2016, a federal judge blocked Mississippi’s FADA, HB 1523, because it violated the First and Fourteenth Amendments to the U.S. Constitution.

 Read some of the lessons learned by states considering or enacting FADA legislation.